sreegithub19/apollo_graphql/readme.md

 Steps to run and deploy the project:

-- npm install --save apollo-server graphql @apollo/server
+- npm install (or) npm install --save apollo-server graphql @apollo/server
+- node index.js

 ---